todayman/cpp_binder/doc/design.md

 For now, this pass is going to be written in C++.
 I want to be able to write a `clang::RecursiveASTVisitor` to parse C++.
-Unfortunatly, `RecursiveASTVisitor` uses the [Curiously Recurring Template Pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern), so it will not be bound directly any time soon.
+Unfortunately, `RecursiveASTVisitor` uses the [Curiously Recurring Template Pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern), so it will not be bound directly any time soon.
 I would like to write a C++ subclass of it that uses virtual methods and could be bound to D; along with binding the clang AST types, this should allow the tool to be written almost entirely in D.

 An option, for now, is to write the first pass in C++ and have it output results to a JSON file or something, then a tool in D can pick up from there.